cliffordlab/cliffordlab.github.io/info.md

 ## Getting in touch

-If you wish to get in touch with Prof. Clifford please email him (`gari AT gatech.edu`) and ensure you cc Cathy Keeler (`ckeeler AT emory.edu`) who will help arrange a meeting.
-If you do not cc Cathy your email may go into the void.
+If you wish to get in touch with Prof. Clifford please email him (`gari AT gatech.edu`) and ensure you cc the BMI admin (`bmi-admin AT emory.edu`) who will help arrange a meeting.
+If you do not cc the admin your email may go into the void.

 # Onboarding